 Once you’ve got a list of potential names, visit the website of the US Patent and Trademark Office to make sure they are available for registration and check the availability of related domain names using our Domain Name Search tool.
 Using “.com” or “.org” sharply increases credibility, so it’s best to focus on these.

 Finally, make your choice among the names that pass this screening and go ahead with domain registration and social media account creation.
 Your business name is one of the key differentiators that sets your business apart.
 Once you pick your company name, and start with the branding, it is hard to change the business name.
 Therefore, it’s important to carefully consider your choice before you start a business entity.

 Every business needs a plan.
 This will function as a guidebook to take your startup through the launch process and maintain focus on your key goals.
 A business plan also enables potential partners and investors to better understand your company and its vision:

 If you’ve never created a business plan, it can be an intimidating task.
-You might consider finding and hiring a business plan specialist at Fiverr to create a top-notch business plan for you.
+You might consider finding and hiring a business plan specialist to create a top-notch business plan for you.